 Our work is informed by the alignment of design and social science methodologies and approaches advancing research-creation.
 The practice is led by BIPOC co-directors who are assisted by a diverse team deploying design+social science to study and unsettle structural racism and matrices of domination prevalent in the steady wake of colonialism and imperialism.
-Afield's situated and comparative way of working foregrounds an awareness that a project worthy of attention may very well require that we veer from the conventions of ‘normal’ design practice and ‘normal’ social science to plot a way forward.
+Afield's situated and comparative way of doing this urgent work foregrounds an awareness that a project worthy of attention may very well require veering from the conventions of ‘normal’ design practice and ‘normal’ social science to plot different pathways.

 Afield projects range from investigations of early childhood development infrastructure in a South African township context to a design ethnography critically considering economies of migration, postcolonialism, and what we call ‘the practice of practice’ in Québec.
 Increasingly, we have taken on critical service design projects leveraging the design+social science nexus.
 More often than not, service design projects, for us, simultaneously yield design and scholarly outputs and outcomes.

 We embrace several keywords.
 These keywords might be used to characterise our multidimensional design research practice.
-These keywords include: Research-Creation, Situated Practice, Diffractive Drawing, New Materialism, Postqualitative Inquiry, Critical Posthumanist Design, Postcolonial Feminist International Development, BIPOC Design, Postcolonial and Decolonial Design, Design Ethnography.
+These keywords include: Research-Creation, Situated Practice, Diffractive Drawing, BIPOC Design, Postcolonial and Decolonial Design, Postcolonial Feminist International Development, Design Ethnography, New Materialism, Postqualitative Inquiry, Critical Posthumanist Design.

 As a situated practice, we enmesh ourselves in contexts beyond the field site.
 Deploying design practice and social science methodologies and approaches to get at the situation, we prod stakeholders including ourselves to forge learning communities that promote the exchange of ideas.
 These exchanges help to bring shared interests and differences to the surface as well as make the spatial both more social and democratic.